near/docs/docs/tutorials/crossword.md

 Photo by Element5 Digital on Unsplash
 Besides, this could be useful later for learning
 Allow folks to look back at all previous crossword puzzles and the winners’ associated memos.

-### Wait wait.
-Time out.
-Why?
-(Avoid Front-running)

-If we can send parameters to the method `submit_solution`, why not just send the crossword solution as parameters?

-1. This is an informative demonstration of NEAR keys
-2. No one can front-run the solution unless they’ve created the key.

-Required reading: Ethereum is a Dark Forest (this also applies elsewhere)

-Might add: one similarity that NEAR has with Ethereum is the idea of a mempool where transactions sit before they’re picked up and executed.

-### The first user to solve it wins

-Steps for the user (solving the crossword) are:

-1. Find pen.
-2. Solve the crossword puzzle.
-3. Install NEAR CLI.
-4. Create the key pair from the solution.
-5. Send a transaction to the crossword puzzle smart contract.
-6. Profit! (literally)

-Okay back on track…
-(end) this is all well and good from the user’s perspective, but what was the setup here?
-Let’s rewind and talk about how this puzzle would be set up

 ### What happened before?